dinkelburg/diversdesk/diversdesk/src/content/docs/work_in_progress/rental_items.md

     />
   </div>
   <div class="description-text">
-    <p>The Gear Check column on the Day Manifest page indicates the gear check status.
-In the image on the left, the bottom check is complete, while the top participant has some assigned gear but the check isn't yet marked as complete.</p>
+    <p>The image on the left displays the gear check column on the Day Manifest page.
+The bottom check is complete, whereas the top participant has assigned gear but the check is not yet marked as complete.</p>
   </div>
 </div>